MurhafSousli/ngx-wordpress/README.md

 ## Authentication

 To use Add/Update/Delete functions, user must be authenticated.
-Encode and store the user credentials using `WpConfig.setAuthKeys`.
+Encode and store the user credentials using `WpConfig.setAuthKeys($username, $password)`.
 This will add the user credentials to the headers of any request.

 ```